aymanemoataz/Pytorch-Segment-NST/README.md

 ## Part I : Optimization method - Static image style transfer

-This is a small visualization of the change of the content loss and style loss during the neural style transfer process (using the optimizer method).
+This is a small visualization of quick initial change of the content loss and style loss during the start of the neural style transfer process (using the optimizer method).

 ![Game Process](https://github.com/aymanemoataz/pytorch-segment-nst/blob/main/results/NST_Optimizer_Trim.gif)